 Many New Zealand businesses look to cut costs in tough financial times, a recession being one of those times.
 Paid advertising and marketing campaigns are often cut first from the budget.
 This is completely understandable, but it can have a significant impact upon your profit, if this is the main way you are attracting customers.

-So, you need to look for other ways to market your business during an economic downturn, like the one we are currently experiencing with the Corona Virus.
+So, you need to look for other ways to market your business during an economic downturn.
 To help get you started, we've put together a list of free marketing ideas.

 32 Free Marketing Ideas for Kiwi Businesses